Primetalk/goio/README.md

 Pipe is as simple as a function that takes one stream and returns another stream.

 Sink is a Pipe that returns a stream of units.
-That stream could be drained.
+That stream could be drained afterwards.

 - `stream.NewSink[A any](f func(a A)) Sink[A]`
 - `stream.Through[A any, B any](stm Stream[A], pipe Pipe[A, B]) Stream[B]`